 You can watch the video below to see how Softinn PMS can help hoteliers in collecting payment automatically.

-Impose a firm cancellation policyInclude a well-structured cancellation policy and make it clear to your guests.
-The policy must be guest-friendly but also protect your hotel’s interests.
-Make sure under the circumstance of a no-show the customers are held accountable.
-A stricter cancellation policy can give win-win benefits to your hotel and customers.
-Also, it reduces bogus bookings.
+Impose a firm cancellation policyInclude a well-structured cancellation policy in your hotel reservation process and clarify it to your guests.
+The policy must be guest-friendly while also protecting the interests of your hotel.
+Make sure that customers are held accountable in the event of a no-show.
+A stricter cancellation policy can benefit both your hotel and your customers.
+It also reduces bogus bookings.

-It gives guests a personalized experience when you keep the communication going.
-Arrange your message to let them know you're looking forward to their stay with you.
-Invest in a digital hotel booking software that integrates well with mobile devices.
-Set automatic emails and SMS that sends reminders and updates about your upcoming trips and deals.
+Send automated remindersWhen you maintain communication with your guests, you provide them with a more personalised experience.
+Set up your message to let them know you're looking forward to their visit.
+Invest in digital hotel booking software that is easy to use on mobile devices.
+Set up automated emails and SMS messages to send reminders and updates about upcoming trips and deals.